lukedevj/lightning-whitepaper/README.md

 - Fork this repository.
 - Create a folder with the abbreviation of the language to be translated.
-- Copy whitepaper.md into this folder and start translating into this language.
+- Copy whitepaper.mediawiki into this folder and start translating into this language.
 - After that, create a Pull request.
 - Ask someone to review your translation, if everything goes well it will be merged.